fkarg/fkarg.github.io/home/now.md

 published: true
 ---

-(Never seen a now page before?
+(Never seen a **now** page before?
 [Here][nnn] is what it’s all about.)

-## Studying
+## Job Hunting
-I moved to Karlsruhe in October 2019 to do my Master's degree in Computer Science.
-At this point, I only have a few exams and my masters thesis left.
+I concluded my (university) studies in computer science, and am now actively searching for a job.
+Please write me if you want me as a colleague or know of an opportunity that might be a good fit.

+My current skill set is Computer-Science-centric with a heavy focus on AI/ML and back-end development.
+I worked in-depth with LLMs in my Masters Thesis (used them for data-extraction tasks), though I'm confident I can quickly get up to speed in most other ML domains as well.

+I'm currently based in southern Germany, though I'd be willing to relocate.
+I'm trying to maximize the following factors:
+- Impact (though not in a strictly EA-sense)
+- Team with a high degree of Trust/Freedom
+- High-Performing Colleagues
+- Application and extension of my current Skillset
+- Learning new cool stuff
+- Bonus: Gaining information on the World (think 'Factfulness'-style of analysing the world)

-## Coding
+## Side-Job
-I have a working student job at [heliopas.ai](https://heliopas.ai) as backend developer and data scientist.
+I currently have a working student job at [aimino.de](https://aimino.de) as machine learning engineer (girl for everything).
 In the past, I've also worked on projects as a freelancer on the side too -- this is currently paused.

-I'm working with `Python/django`, `docker` and other technologies.
+I'm working with `Python/FastAPI`, `docker`, `AWS` and other technologies.

 ## Blogging
-I've just recently begun writing something on my blog again.
-Before that, I focused my (creative writing) energy on a university seminar ([report][report] and [presentation][pointnet]) as well as a [project][confertus] for a while.

-## Reading
-I've been reading a bunch in 2020 and 2021, and begun doing so more again last month (August of 2022).
-I used to take a bunch of notes too, but I stopped doing that.
-With some delay, I [write reviews][books] about what I read.
+I've put blogging on pause for a while now.
+We'll have to see if I'll do it regularly again.

 ## Dancing
-I really enjoy pair dancing (Latin and Standard).
-We're training 2-3 times a week.
+I really enjoy ballroom dancing (Latin and Standard).

-## Weekly Meetups
-In 2020, we initiated a local [LessWrong][lw] group, [Karlsruhe Rationality][ka-rat].
-We wrote about some of our experiences and lessons leanrned [here][meetup].
-In our meetups, we talk about how to make better decisions and related topics -- including character development, forecasting, AI, and many other fascinating topics.
+We trained 2-3 times a week.
+I even recently got fourth place at a fun competition with a blind-date-matched partner!

+My main dancing partner moved due to finding a job elsewhere, and it may be the same for me very soon, so I'm not particularly eager on finding someone else.
+Should I move cities, I may just go back to martial arts again (or diving).

 ---

 You might also be interested in my [about][about] page.

 ---
-**Edit**: last updated on 2022-09-15
+**Edit**: last updated on 2023-10-23

 [books]: https://fkarg.me/2019-09-12-books/
 [about]: ../about/